Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 its operating temperature, an additional 50 seconds are required until the HEAT light extinguishes.
-After transitioning to ALIGN, the light will illuminate steadily after 75 seconds, signaling the completion of the initial BATH alignment, initiating the gyrocompassing process.
+After transitioning to ALIGN, the light will illuminate steadily after 75 seconds, signaling the completion of the initial BATH alignment, initiating the gyro-compassing process.
 Once Gyrocompass alignment concludes, the ALIGN indicator will flash, indicating the system has achieved full alignment.
-While gyrocompassing (when the align light is steadily lit), NAV mode can be entered at any time, though optimal accuracy will only be attained when the ALIGN indicator flashes.
+While gyro-compassing (when the align light is steadily lit), NAV mode can be entered at any time, though optimal accuracy will only be attained when the ALIGN indicator flashes.